jaimegildesagredo/cormoran/README.md

 # Cormoran
-Cormoran is a fast and lightweight persistence framework written in Python.
+Cormoran is a fast and lightweight Python persistence framework.
+Its main goal is to provide a fast and easy abstraction layer on top of various database banckends.

 # Installation

-    python setup.py install
+You can install the latest stable release from PyPI using pip or easy_install as follows

+    $ pip install cormoran

+Also you can install and use the latest development code from GitHub using pip.

+    $ pip install -e git+git://github.com/jaimegildesagredo/cormoran.git

 # Source Code
 Cormoran source code is hosted on GitHub.